JCAC-HALL-WEB-CITYU/imageRepository/readme.md

 # Image repository for JCAC Web.

-Upload files here and get the url as.
+Upload files here and get the url as `https://jcac-hall-web-cityu.github.io/imageRepository/FILEPATH`